 I spend 45 minutes in the car every morning.
-The daily commute to work is so time-consuming and congested that it is a miracle I haven’t given up driving altogether — traffic makes me stir-crazy.
+The daily commute to work is so time-consuming and congested that it is a miracle I have not given up driving altogether — traffic makes me stir-crazy.
 That is, until I discovered podcasts.

 I have listened to a podcast every morning for the past year, so I guess you could say I am a genius.
 Or at the very least, that I know what I am talking about.